amei-music/CreatorsHub/example/webApp/README.md

 ## contents

 ### ButtonExample.js
-* Send a fm formatted noteon message ('/fm/noteon') to the public_mw1 when push the button.
+* Send a midi formatted noteon message ('/midi/noteon') to the public_mw1 when push the button.

 ### SliderExample.js
-* Send a fm formatted controlchange message ('/fm/controlchange') to the public_mw1 when move the slider.
+* Send a midi formatted controlchange message ('/midi/controlchange') to the public_mw1 when move the slider.

 ### ReceiveExample.js
 * Receive any message from the public_mw1.